Tinkertoys for the D_N series: The Series

 \subsection{{Irregular Punctures}}

 In addition to regular punctures, we will, again, need to introduce a class of ``{}irregular''{} punctures, which admit higher-order poles.
-Ignoring, for the moment, the question of constraints, the class of irregular punctures is the one we introduced in \cite{Chacaltana:2010ks} for the $A_{N-1}$ series.
+Ignoring, for the moment, the question of constraints, the class of irregular punctures is the one we introduced in \cite{Chacaltana:2010ks} for the $A_{N-1}$ series\footnote{Our use of the term ``irregular puncture'', in this paper and in \cite{Chacaltana:2010ks}, differs from the conventional one of the Hitchin system literature (e.g., \cite{Gaiotto:2009hg}).}.

 \begin{itemize} \item Each irregular puncture is associated to a simple subgroup $G\subset Spin(2N)$.